Mateus2314/entenda-fatura-energia/docs/scopo/07_data_models.md

 **Attributes:**
 - `userId` (UUID) - Foreign key to User, also primary key
-- `fullName` (String) - Complete name
+- `address` (String) - Complete residential address
-- `phone` (String) - Phone number, optional
-- `countryCode` (String) - ISO country code, default "BR"
-- `languagePreference` (String) - UI language, default "pt-BR"
-- `timezone` (String) - User timezone, default "America/Sao_Paulo"
+- `cpf` (String) - Brazilian individual taxpayer ID, unique
+- `registrationDate` (Date) - Date when client registered

 **Relationships:**
-- One-to-Many with BillsData
+- **One-to-Many with BillsData** - A client can have multiple electricity bills
-- Many-to-Many with Consultant (through ClientConsultantRelation)
+- Many-to-Many with Consultant (through ClientConsultantRelation) - A client can be managed by multiple consultants

 **Validations:**
-- FullName: Required, min 3 chars, max 255 chars
+- Address: Required, max 500 chars
-- Phone: Valid format for country (if provided)
-- CountryCode: Valid ISO 3166-1 alpha-2
+- CPF: Required, valid format (11 digits), unique
+- RegistrationDate: Automatically set on creation

+**Business Rules:**
+- Can view only own bills
+- Can authorize consultants to view their bills
+- CPF must be valid (check digit validation)
+- Each bill belongs to exactly one client

 ---